Intellis-Blog-Software-Facility-Capital-Planning

 ValerieThomas-LandsatImageProcessing

-Valerie Thomas in 1979 standing with a stack of early Landsat Computer Compatible Tapes (C.C.T.s).
+Valerie Thomas, in 1979, stands with a stack of early Landsat Computer Compatible Tapes (C.C.T.s).
 Thomas was responsible for the development of early Landsat digital media formatting.
 (Photo: NASA).

-Valerie Thomas (February 8, 1943, to Present) is best known for inventing the illusion transmitter, for which she received a patent in 1980, during her long career at NASA.
-The device is still in use today, and scientists are currently working on incorporating it into tools for modern medicine and technology.
+Valerie Thomas (February 8, 1943, to Present) is best known for inventing the illusion transmitter, for which she received a patent in 1980 during her long career at NASA.
+The device is still in use, and scientists are currently working on incorporating it into modern medicine and technology tools.

-Over her 30+ year career at NASA, she managed the development of NASA's image-processing system for "Landsat," the first satellite to send images from outer space, and led a team of 50 for the Large Area Crop Inventory Experiment L.A.C.I.E.
-L.A.C.I.E. was a joint effort between NASA, NOAA, and the U.S.D.A. and demonstrated the ability to use space technology to predict wheat yield.
+Over her 30+ year career at NASA, she managed the development of NASA's image-processing system for Landsat, the first satellite to send images from outer space, and led a team of 50 for the Large Area Crop Inventory Experiment (L.A.C.I.E.), a joint effort between NASA, NOAA, and the U.S.D.A. that demonstrated the ability to use space technology to predict wheat yield.

-Thomas earned a degree in physics at Morgan State University as one of only two women in her class.
+Thomas, one of only two women in her class, earned a degree in physics at Morgan State University.
 She has received many awards, including the Goddard Flight Center Award of Merit and the NASA Equal Opportunity Medal.

 Lynn Conway